MichaelVennettilli/simple_spherical_shell_partitioner/README.md

 There is a notion of duality for the convex hull.
 Each face in the convex hull is dual to a vertex specified by the vertices on the face (I use the circumcenter).
 Each edge between two faces in the convex hull is dual to an edge connecting the vertices dual to those faces.
 Each vertex in the convex hull is dual to a face.
 The vertices of a dual polygon are those dual to the faces in the convex hull incident to the corresponding vertex.

 The basic idea is to use extrusion on this dual to obtain the linear cellular partition of the spherical shell.
 However, this extrusion is done radially, from an inner radius to an outer one.
 This will stretch each dual polygon and create edges perpendicular to the sphere that are not parallel to each other.
 Therefore, this requires a modification of the existing approach.
 To use this, you need to provide a set of points, an inner radius r_in, and an outer radius r_out.
-I generate the points randomly, so this requires an int for the number of points.
+I generate the points randomly, so this requires an int for the number of points num_pts.
 Using this is as simple as
 ```
 std::vector<Point_3> points = random_spherical_points(num_pts);
 CGAL::Linear_cell_complex_for_combinatorial_map<3> shell = generate_shell(points, r_in, r_out);